 In some sense, Customs is an important part of the glue that brings the community together by providing that common base of experience.
 Yet in another sense, it's nothing more than a support network put in-place to help students if they need it.
 What one can be safe in saying, however, is that Customs is a yearlong program that involves nearly 200 upperclass students supporting, in a multiplicity of ways, the first-year class in their transition from high school to college life at Haverford.

 Most first-year halls house between ten and twenty first-year students, called Customs Groups, as well as a few on-hall resource people.
 Living on-the-hall are two Customs People.
 The Customs Person’s primary role is, if needed, to serve as an all-around support person to their Customs Group.

 First-Year students will be greeted by their Customs Teams as soon as they arrive.
-From day one, the Customs people are responsible for building safe and inclusive communities throughout the first-year experience.

 Customs is arguably Haverford's oldest tradition.
 Its roots reach back to the mid-1800s when upperclassmen spontaneously began keeping the peace in Barclay, the College's first dorm, by quieting the rowdy underclassmen and teaching the new students the 'customs' of the College.
 At that time, this usually took the form of tossing the frosh head-first into the Duck Pond.

 The modern program is, however, above such draconian "welcoming" tactics and now seeks to provide the support and resources that entering students need to make a smooth transition from high school to college life at Haverford.